Shravani512/Devops-Learning/Kubernetes/Advance.md

 5. kubectl detele pod deploymentName pod_id -n namespaceName We can scale up and scale down the number of pods in deployment we want
-6. kubectl scale deployment deploymentName -n namespaceName --replicas=10
+6. kubectl scale deployment deploymentName -n namespaceName --replicas=10 We can create max 5000 kubernetes nodes and max 110 pods inside each node

 #### Rolling updates in kubernetes
+A Rolling Update in Kubernetes is a strategy to update an application (pods) gradually without downtime.
+Instead of stopping all old pods at once, Kubernetes replaces them one by one (or in small batches) with new versions.
+This ensures your application remains available during updates.

+##### How Rolling Update Works
+Suppose you have a Deployment with 3 replicas of an app:
+You update the Deployment to use a new image version (e.g., nginx:1.21 → nginx:1.23).

+Kubernetes starts the update:
+Creates a new pod with the updated version.
+Once the new pod is running and ready, it terminates one old pod.
+This process repeats until all old pods are replaced.

+#### Commands
+- kubectl rollout status deployment/my-app
+- kubectl rollout undo deployment/my-app